 3. Incorrect revenue tracking resulting in compliance problems

-In 2017, SaaS (Software as a Service) giant Oracle released an article written by Steve Dalton.
-In it, Dalton outlined the steps businesses needed to take to prepare for revenue recognition law changes, also known as the accounting standard ASC 606.
+In 2017, software as a service (SaaS) giant Oracle released an article written by Steve Dalton.
+In it, Dalton outlined the steps businesses needed to take to prepare for the new revenue recognition standard changes, also known as ASC 606.